designhubz-org/android-example/README.md

 });

 ```
-- To start live comparison for Makeup:
+- [beta] To start live comparison for Makeup:

 ```java
 /**